Adrian Ellis' comments on "What is the Future of Culture?"

 Inflexible institutions with high overhead, weak balance sheets, an aversion to risk, a narrowly prescribed mandate, highly specified performance and display spaces, and precious and self-regarding expectations of their audiences find it increasingly difficult to find traction in this changing context.
 It may be that the very apex of high culture – the Met Museums or the Berlin Philharmonics – have enough political and social clout to command the resources to survive and thrive.
 But the second tier and the third tier do not.
 Their decline will be noisy and distracting.

 My third prediction is a bit ‘out there’.
-It is that conventional sources of curatorial authority, taste-making and connoisseurship will continue to be challenged and eroded – part of a wider assault on the social status of the expert and the result of the painful divorce of expertise from professional codes of ethics and standards of practice, and ensuing popular skepticism that experts can be trusted to serve the public interest rather than that of the highest bidder.
-In that painful process, visual art’s role as a store of economic value will become erratic and unreliable; leading to a collapse in the art market, and a knock on effect for museums, especially those – most – that have taken a big bet on contemporary art.
+It is that conventional sources of curatorial authority, taste-making and connoisseurship will continue to be challenged and eroded – part of a wider assault on the social status of the expert and the result of the painful divorce of expertise from professional codes of ethics and standards of practice, with ensuing popular skepticism as to whether experts can be trusted to serve the public interest rather than that of the highest bidder.
+In that painful process, visual art’s role as a store of economic value will become erratic and unreliable; leading to a collapse in the art market, and a knock-on effect for museums, especially those – most – that have taken a big bet on contemporary art.
 Like all predictions, timing is everything, but I have no idea how long that one will take to happen!

-I am aware that these three points do not sound like the usual TED talk techno-optimism but, like Dr. Madeleine Albright whose earlier comments I very much admire, whilst I am basically an optimist, I am also a worrier.
+I am aware that these three points do not sound like the usual TED talk techno-optimism but, like Dr. Madeleine Albright whose earlier comments I very much admire and endorse, whilst I am basically an optimist, I am also a worrier.